-IIFL Finance's revenues decreased primarily due to a decrease in interest and other income.
-Earnings before income taxes and net earnings decreased as a result of the decrease in revenues as noted above and net losses on the derecognition of financial instruments, partially offset by a recovery of previously written-off financial instruments and decreased finance costs.
+IIFL Finance's revenues decreased primarily due to a decrease in interest and dividend income.
+Earnings before income taxes and net earnings primarily decreased as a result of the decrease in revenues as noted above, COVID-19 loan loss provisioning, and a decrease in net gains on fair value changes, partially offset by decreased finance costs.
+Earnings before income taxes and net earnings for the year ended March 31, 2019 was also impacted by a gain of 1.2 billion Indian rupees (approximately \$16.5 million) in connection with the sale of IIFL Finance's vehicle financing business.